-The noun “PISTIS” is the Greek root word from which we derive the word “faith”.
+The noun “PISTIS” is the Greek root word from which we derive “faith”.
 PISTUEO is the verb.
 It means – having complete trust or confidence in someone or something; a strong belief in the doctrines of a religion, based on spiritual conviction rather than proof.
-The Bible teaches that faith is having confidence in things we hope for.
-Even though we cannot see the things hoped for, we prove our faith by believing that God is working our hope into physical existence.
+Faith is having confidence in things we hope for.
+Even though we cannot see them, we prove our faith by believing that God is working our hope into physical existence.

 “Now faith is the substance of things hoped for, the evidence of things not seen” (Hebrews 11:1).
-Faith is the bridge that links us to the spiritual realm and makes God a touchable reality in a person’s mind.
-By faith, we create an individual environment – the world in which we live.
+Faith is the bridge that links us to the spiritual realm and makes God a touchable reality in our minds.
+By faith, we create the world in which we live.
 We are confident that the unseen world is real.
-Thus, we believe that the things we create in the spiritual realm will manifest as reality.
+Thus, we believe the things we create in the spiritual realm will manifest as reality.

 We act out our faith when we put aside reliance on ourselves and trust God completely.
 Faith is wholly relying on and trusting God for everything that pertains to life in the physical dimension.
 We know that faith is not just believing in God, for James 2:19 says “Even the demons believe—and tremble!”

 At the mention of the word “salvation”, most people think of going to heaven or being saved from sin.
 But salvation encompasses much more than that.
 Salvation translated is as “Soteria” (so-tay-ree’-ah) and it covers a wide spectrum of deliverance, including healing.
 Salvation is the spiritual and eternal deliverance that God grants immediately to those who accept His conditions of repentance and faith in the Lord Jesus (Acts 4:12).